 When you have arthritis or a related condition, getting the right nutrients can help to alleviate pain and inflammation and positively affect overall health.
 Research suggests that what you eat may influence the progression and symptoms of certain types of arthritis and related conditions.

 Although there is no magic potion at the supermarket, studies have shown that certain foods have anti-inflammatory properties and specific benefits for rheumatoid arthritis (RA) and other inflammatory forms of arthritis, osteoarthritis, gout and osteoporosis symptoms.

 Cold-water fish high in omega-3s (such as salmon, sardines, mackerel, herring and tuna) have shown to be particularly beneficial.
 Studies published in 2015 in the Journal of Nutritional Biochemistry and the European Journal of Nutrition looked at the benefits of oleocanthal, a key compound in extra virgin olive oil, for rheumatoid arthritis.
 Researchers found that this compound had a significant impact not only on chronic inflammation but on acute inflammatory processes, and helps reduce joint cartilage damage.
 Earlier studies showed that oleocanthal prevents the production of pro-inflammatory COX-1 and COX-2 enzymes – the same way ibuprofen works.

 In the 1990s, a combination vegetarian/vegan diet for arthritis was the focus of a small study of 53 RA patients.
-The participants started with a vegan diet that excluded gluten, refined sugar, citrus, meat, fish, eggs, dairy, alcohol, coffee, tea, salt, strong spices and preservatives.
+The participants started with a vegan diet that also excluded gluten, refined sugar, citrus, alcohol, coffee, tea, salt, strong spices and preservatives.
 Milk, dairy and gluten were reintroduced after nine months for participants who didn’t have an intolerance to these foods.
-After one year, participants sustained improvements in tender, swollen joints, pain, duration of morning stiffness and overall health causing study investigators to suggest that some people with RA may benefit from a vegetarian diet.
+After one year, participants sustained improvements in tender, swollen joints, pain, duration of morning stiffness and overall health, leading study investigators to suggest that some people with RA may benefit from a vegetarian diet.
 Since then, additional small studies have reported symptom improvement among very small groups of patients.